• ABC Details

 Those who make up the Appeal Board should collectively possess the following core competencies:

-• experience in the Agriculture Industry
+• experience in the agriculture industry;

-• experience with agriculture development
+• experience with land use planning;

-• experience with land use planning
+• experience with municipal planning or development;

 Qualifications:

-• high ethical standards and integrity
+• high ethical standards and integrity;

-• appreciation of the responsibilities to the public
+• appreciation of the responsibilities to the public;

-• appreciation of the role and importance of agriculture in urban areas
+• appreciation of the role and importance of agriculture in urban areas;

-• flexible, responsive and willing to consider others’ opinions
+• flexible, responsive and willing to consider others’ opinions;

-• capable of a wide perspective on issues
+• capable of a wide perspective on issues;

 Time Commitments:

-Members of the Board should be available to meet 6 times per year.
+Members of the Board should be available to meet six times per year.
 Board members may also be expected to spend additional time to review materials and prepare for Board and Committee meetings.
 Meetings take place within the St. John’s ADA.

 Term: